Fueled/ethanol-examples/README.md

 ### Ethanol Frameworks development

-The frameworks being fetched as submodules, the project should be used to develop on the frameworks, as it allows for very fast iterative developement via playgrounds.
+The frameworks being fetched as submodules, the project of the framework should be used to develop on the frameworks, as it allows for very fast iterative developement via playgrounds.
 It also allows to implement additional unit tests like you would on any other frameworks.

 To develop on frameworks via the example project, you can simply change any files from the Framework project in the workspace.
 The tricky part comes from them being submodules: in order to commit a change to a framework, you have to reference the right .git folder which will be under `<workspace directory>/Carthage/Checkouts/<Framework folder>`.
 You can then commit, fetch and push as if you were in the framework's git repository.